Volatility of Egg Prices

 Cal-Maine Foods’ operating results are significantly affected by wholesale shell egg market prices, which fluctuate widely and are outside our control.
 As a result, our prior performance should not be presumed to be an accurate indication of future performance.
 Small increases in production, or small decreases in demand, can have a large adverse effect on shell egg prices.
 Low shell egg prices adversely affect our revenues and profits.

-Shell egg prices are also impacted by seasonal fluctuations.
+Shell egg prices are impacted by seasonal fluctuations.
 Retail sales of shell eggs are greatest during the fall and winter months and lowest in the summer months.
 Prices for shell eggs fluctuate in response to seasonal factors and a natural increase in shell egg production during the spring and early summer.
 Shell egg prices tend to increase with the start of the school year and are highest prior to holiday periods, particularly Thanksgiving, Christmas and Easter.
 Consequently, we generally experience lower sales and net income in our first and fourth fiscal quarters ending in August and May, respectively.
 As a result of these seasonal and quarterly fluctuations, comparisons of our sales and operating results between different quarters within a single fiscal year are not necessarily meaningful comparisons.